KBI: Man shot by deputies was suspect in Arizona killings - KESQ

 Leroy D. Malone, 39, of Phoenix, was killed Monday after he was shot several times by law enforcement officers in Dodge City, Kansas, the Kansas Bureau of Investigation said.

-One Ford County deputy was treated and released after the shooting.
-The second Ford County deputy underwent surgery at a Wichita hospital and was in good condition, the KBI said Tuesday.

-The Clark County Sheriff’s deputy and the Kansas Highway Patrol trooper were recovering from their injuries at home Tuesday.

-A woman who was driving with Malone was shot several times.
-She was being treated for serious injuries but was improving Tuesday, the KBI said.
+A woman who was driving the car with Malone also was shot several times and is hospitalized.
 Her name has not been released.

 On Sunday, Phoenix police officers responding to a call about an injured person found 28-year-old Cameron Brown and 27-year-old Asya Ribble dead in their home.
 Their two young children were inside the house but were unharmed.